bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 ## Conclusion

-Framework comparisions usually compare what's **different** about the frameworks.
+Framework comparisons usually compare what's **different** about the frameworks.
 However, it can be very worthwhile to examine the commonalities between them!
-It's also very interesting how some of the concepts the frameworks ended up implementing in a almost identical manner, while others differ radically in their implementation.
+It's also very interesting how some concepts the frameworks ended up implementing in an almost identical manner, while others differ radically in their implementation.

 Ultimately this article should illustrate to you **how much** it actually is from a conceptual viewpoint which is shared between those frameworks.
 That's good for you!
 It means that much of the knowledge you gain when learning one framework can be transferred to others as well, meaning you can pick them up quite easily.

 However, this doesn't mean "pick whatever you want, they're all the same".
 As we've seen, while many of the underlying concepts are the same, the implementations differ drastically.
 In addition to that there are also some differences on top, for example that Svelte is just a compiler or that Angular comes with a module system.
 We've not covered this here, since that was exactly not the point, but when choosing a framework those are the things that you should actually consider.
-But there are tons of articles on "this framework vs that framework", so you should have a plenthora of options to inform yourself about that.
+But there are tons of articles on "this framework vs that framework", so you should have a plethora of options to inform yourself about that.

 Still, it's fascinating to see just how much of the ideas they've "borrowed" one from another.